Fremantle Challenger Harbour

 Wait list process

 - If you would like to be on a wait list for a pen or mooring please contact us via the application form below.

 - You will be assigned a wait list number. (example: CBH 001)

 - Once a suitable pen/mooring is available, you will be contacted in writing by the Department.
 You will be given two-weeks to respond.

-- If you do not respond within the 2 week period your name will automatically come off the wait list.
+- If you do not respond within the two week period your name will automatically come off the wait list.
 You will need to re-apply to go on the wait list again.

-- You will get a maximum of 2 offers within a year.
+- You will get a maximum of two offers within a year.
 If you decline both offers, your name will be removed from the wait list.